ONLINE TOOL BORROWING FOR STUDENTS

 Using the gathered knowledge I developed 2 user-journey maps: 1 for a customer, 1 for an employee.
 This helped us apply our knowledge and better understand the conditions around which the Tool Checkout exists.

-CO-CREATION
+CO-CREATION Research

-CO-CREATION
+CO-CREATION Research

 For the process of co-creation design, we invited 4 participants who range in their experience with the Tool Checkout.
 From those who use it semi-regularly to those completely unfamiliar.

-In the process of co-design, we invited them to analyze the current systems and suggest solutions that would improve their experiences.
+In the process of co-design, we invited them to analyze the current systems and workshop solutions that would improve their experiences.
 This way we were able to get direct user feedback on the project throughout its development.

 For the process of co-creation design, we invited 4 participants who range in their experience with the Tool Checkout.
 From those who use it semi-regularly to those completely unfamiliar.

-In the process of co-design, we invited them to analyze the current systems and suggest solutions that would improve their experiences.
+In the process of co-design, we invited them to analyze the current systems and workshop solutions that would improve their experiences.
 This way we were able to get direct user feedback on the project throughout its development.

 Session 1